 The general dosing for oil of oregano for adults is 2 to 3 drops three to four times daily once you have a cold or flu.
 For preventive or maintenance purposes, take 2 to 3 drops twice a day.
 If you choose to take supplements, use 100 to 150 mg capsules in place of the 3 to 4 doses daily.
 To treat a sore throat, you can add 5 to 6 drops of oregano oil to a glass of water and gargle several times a day (I like to place the drops directly in my throat so I’m sure it is doing its magic!).

 Oil of oregano can be given to children, although the strong taste makes convincing them a challenge.
-Fortunately there are oregano oil supplements specially formulated for youngsters (including natural mint oil to mask the taste of the oregano), and they should be dosed as recommended by the manufacturer.
+Fortunately, there are oregano oil supplements specially formulated for youngsters (including natural cinnamon or mint oil to mask the taste of the oregano), and they should be dosed as recommended by the manufacturer.
 You can also add a couple of drops of the liquid to the bottom of their feet and then cover with socks to trap the vapors.
 We call this “pizza feet” in our house.

 You also can add a few drops of the oil in a diffuser or vaporizer to help clear up a stuffy nose and sinuses.
 Breathe in the pleasant aroma for a few minutes several times a day.